pragmatta/oino-ts/README.md

  }
  ```
  ![Swagger definition with a data model schema](img/readme-swagger.png)

+ ## Node support
+ OINO is developped Typescript first but compiles to standard CommonJS and the NPM packages should work on either ESM / CommonJS.
+Checkout sample apps `readmeApp` (ESM) and `nodeApp` (CommonJS).

  # STATUS
  OINO is currently a hobby project which should and should considered in alpha status.
 That also means compatibility breaking changes can be made without prior notice when architectual issues are discovered.